Red Heat (1988 film): Weapons

 As to the weapon of the main villain, Viktor Rostavili, Hill wanted it to be a concealed, mafia-style gun.
 LaFrance designed it as a modified derringer, which was strapped to a forearm using a spring-based system.
 The gun was hidden in a sleeve, and slid into the hand after a certain hand movement.

+Music

+The Cantata for the 20th Anniversary of the October Revolution movement "The Philosophers" was used in the opening and closing titles of the film.
+The soundtrack for Red Heat is known for Horner reusing motifs from his soundtrack for 48 Hrs. (which would be again recycled to varying degrees in Commando and Another 48 Hrs.).
+James Horner is infamous for recycling major elements and motifs of previous works as well as those of other composers.

 Release

-TheatricalRed Heat opened in Los Angeles and New York on June 17, 1988.
+Red Heat opened in Los Angeles and New York on June 17, 1988.
 It was distributed by TriStar Pictures.

 Reception

 Box office

 The film opened at the top spot at the box office, it grossed $35 million in the US, but was far outpaced by Schwarzenegger's other comedy film in 1988, Twins.

 Schwarzenegger later wrote the film "wasn't the smash I'd expected.
 Why is hard to guess.
 It could be that audiences were not ready for Russia, or that my and Jim Belushi's performances were not funny enough, or that the director didn't do a good enough job.
 For whatever reason, it just didn't quite close the deal."

 Walter Hill said the film "did pretty well at the domestic box office but not as well as what we hoped it would do.
 It was big foreign.
 It was a very big seller on cassette.
 Did the movie do poorly, medium or well?"